Back to Colorado

 What This Bill Does

-• Removes the permission for pet stores to sell, lease, offer to sell or lease, barter, auction, or otherwise transfer ownership of a dog or cat starting January 1, 2027.
+• The bill removes the existing permission so that, beginning January 1, 2027, a pet store is no longer permitted to sell, lease, offer to sell or lease, barter, auction, or otherwise transfer ownership of a dog or cat.

 Limits and Unknowns